shaloo/docs.arcana/docs/ca/examples.md

 ---
 alias: ca-examples
 title: 'CA SDK Integration Examples'
-description: 'Learn how to integrate with teh Arcana Chain Abstraction SDK and enable unified balance for dApp users.'
+description: 'Learn how to integrate with the Arcana Chain Abstraction SDK and enable unified balance for dApp users.'
 arcana:
   root_rel_path: ..
 ---